75+ Mounts Ranked

 Alternative Recommendations

-The CGX is one of our top picks for an equatorial mount.
-However, here are a few other mounts which you may want to consider:
+The CGX is one of my top picks for an equatorial mount.
+However, here are a few other mounts that you may want to consider:

-• The Sky-Watcher AZ-EQ6i is smaller and has slightly less capacity than the CGX but features stepper/belt drives and a USB-B port, along with a retractable counterweight shaft, the ability to be used in alt-azimuth mode with two telescopes and Sky-Watcher’s FreedomFind technology to allow for manual aiming.
+• The Sky-Watcher AZ-EQ6i is smaller and has slightly less capacity than the CGX but features stepper/belt drives along with a retractable counterweight shaft, the ability to be used in alt-azimuth mode with two telescopes, and Sky-Watcher’s FreedomFind technology to allow for manual aiming.

 • The Losmandy G11 Gemini II has similar weight capacity to the CGX, though it’s not nearly as technologically well-equipped.